thim81/asyncapi-format/readme.md

 ## CLI filter usage

-- Format a AsyncAPI document by filtering fields, default sorting and saves it as a new file
+- Format an AsyncAPI document by filtering fields, default sorting and saves it as a new file

 When you want to strip certain flags, tags, operations, operationID's, you can pass a `filterFile` which contains the specific values for the flags, tags, operations, operationID's.